The Tobacco Transformation Index™ works to accelerate the reduction of the harm caused by tobacco use.

 Research demonstrates a stalling of progress, and the tobacco epidemic continues today.
 Over 80% of the world’s 1.3 billion tobacco users live in low- and middle-income countries.

-Without targeted and progressive industry change, 3 trillion cigarettes will continue to be smoked in 2050.
-At current rates, there will be an estimated 10 million tobacco-related deaths per year by the early 2030s.
+Without targeted and progressive industry change, at current rates, 3 trillion cigarettes will be smoked in 2050, and there will be an estimated 10 million tobacco-related deaths per year by the early 2030s.

 To search, type what you're looking for and results will appear automatically